bootstrap-vue/bootstrap-vue/src/directives/hover/README.md

 > `v-b-hover` is a lightweight directive that allows you to react when an element either becomes
 > hovered or unhovered.

+The `v-b-hover` directive can be used as an alternative to using custom CSS to handle hover states.

 The `v-b-hover` directive was added in version `2.5.0`.

 ## Overview